DIY Napkin Treatment Using an Herb Bundle

 Step 3: Cut and wrap twine around herbs.

-You can keep these sorts of ‘hard’ herbs fresh for up to 3 weeks when stored correctly in water.
-Herb bundles out of water stay green for 1-2 weeks, if you start with fresh herbs.
-Enjoy your guests fawning over your herbs.
+You can keep these types of ‘hard’ herbs fresh for up to three weeks when stored correctly in water.
+Herb bundles kept out of water stay green for 1 - 2 weeks, if you start with fresh herbs.
+Enjoy your guests fawning over your herbs, before they fawn over the dishes you serve.
 Little effort but maximal satisfaction.

 how to make napkins look good